Prajwalparajuli/Instacart-product-recommendation/README.md

 ## Project Overview

-This project implements multiple recommendation approaches including:
+This project implements a product recommendation system using the Instacart Market Basket Analysis dataset.
+The system predicts which products a user is likely to reorder based on their historical purchase patterns.

+**Current Implementation Approach:**
-- **Collaborative Filtering**: Using Alternating Least Squares (ALS) matrix factorization
+- **Collaborative Filtering**: Alternating Least Squares (ALS) matrix factorization for user-product affinity
-- **Content-Based Filtering**: Product similarity and user preference modeling
+- **Item-Item Similarity**: Cosine similarity between products based on purchase co-occurrence
-- **Feature Engineering**: Advanced user, product, and interaction features
+- **Feature Engineering**: User, product, and interaction features for supervised learning
-- **Ensemble Methods**: Combining multiple models for improved performance
+- **Feature Aggregation**: Combining ALS scores with item-item similarity metrics

 ## Dataset